productivity

 25 Task Management Software Statistics Shaping the Future of Work

-The way teams manage tasks is shifting from manual tracking to intelligent automation.
-With the task management software market projected to grow at a 14.84% market CAGR, organizations are investing in tools that reduce administrative burden and accelerate execution.
-Platforms like this+that’s DoBox represent this evolution, using AI to automatically capture tasks from messages and execute work across connected tools without requiring manual workflow construction.
+The way teams manage tasks is shifting from manual tracking toward intelligent automation.
+With the task management software market projected to grow at a 14.84% market CAGR, organizations are putting money into tools that cut administrative burden and speed up execution.
+Platforms like this+that’s DoBox are part of that shift, using AI to capture tasks from messages automatically and run work across connected tools, with no manual workflow building required.

 Key Takeaways

-- Market growth is accelerating - The task management software market is projected to grow at a 14.84% market CAGR, driven by the need to manage tasks and maximize productivity
+• Market growth is accelerating - The task management software market is projected to grow at a 14.84% market CAGR, pushed along by the need to manage tasks and maximize productivity

-- Remote work is reshaping coordination - With 58% hybrid access among employed Americans, teams need better ways to centralize visibility across locations and communication channels
+• Remote work is reshaping coordination - With 58% hybrid access among employed Americans, teams need better ways to pull visibility together across locations and communication channels

-- AI productivity gains are measurable - AI assistance helps customer support agents handle a 13.8% inquiry lift per hour, showing how AI can improve output in message-heavy workflows
+• AI productivity gains are measurable - AI assistance helps customer support agents handle a 13.8% inquiry lift per hour, a sign of how AI lifts output in message-heavy workflows

-- Automation demand is rising - The World Economic Forum reports that 86% AI transformation is expected by employers, signaling long-term demand for AI-enabled workflows
+• Automation demand is rising - The World Economic Forum reports that 86% AI transformation is expected by employers, which points to long-term demand for AI-enabled workflows

 The Growth of Task Management Tools: Unpacking Recent Statistics